karanvirheer/File-Compressor/README.md

 ## About The Project

-A project made to compress learn and implement the huffman algorithm and loss compression.
+A project made to learn and implement the huffman algorithm and lossless compression.

 Allowed for greater understanding of binary trees and their traversal via recursion.